FbW22-E10/final-project/README.md

 The team will share responsibilities but will also define roles:

 - **Project Manager** - This role involves team communication and coordination.
-The Project Manager is responsible for arranging team meetings and ensuring the group's progress remains oencourage shared decision-makingn course.
+The Project Manager is responsible for arranging team meetings and ensuring the group's progress remains on course.

 - **Repository Maintainer** - The Repository Maintainer is for enforcing correct GIT processes, including ensuring team members refrain from direct commits to the main/master branch.
 Additionally, they oversee the integration of new features through the PR (pull request) system.